 The Maddy Massabni Foundation for Toxic Shock Awareness was founded in honor of Maddy Massabni, who died at the age of 19 from menstrual toxic shock syndrome on March 30, 2017.
 We have made it our lives' work to increase awareness of menstrual toxic shock syndrome (mTSS) through education and legislative advocacy to save lives.

-George has his Master's and B.S. in Criminology and Criminal Justice from the University of Tampa.
-He is a member of the National Society of Leadership and Success and is skilled in management, leadership, communications, writing, and research.
+George Massabni attended The University of Tampa, earning both his Bachelor’s and Master’s Degrees in Criminology and Criminal Justice.
+He is a member of the National Society of Leadership and Success, and is skilled in management, leadership, communications, writing, and research.

-George has managed a local, growing, family-owned restaurant and coached a successful college lacrosse team.
-George has also volunteered with numerous local organizations, doing everything from working in the kitchen to coaching lacrosse for underprivileged youth.
+George has always been passionate about helping others.
+This is evident in his willingness to volunteer with numerous local organizations, doing everything from working in the kitchen to coaching lacrosse for underprivileged youth.